 For those who work with highly sensitive information, it’s even more important to ensure that all employees have a comprehensive understanding of data protection and information security best practices.

 If you’d like to find out more, take a free trial of our Misuse of Email Cc and Bcc Human Patch E-Learning Course.

-The course will educate your employees on the consequences of careless behaviour and will encourage them to think more about their actions to ensure they’re communicating securely and legally via email.
+The course will educate your employees on the consequences of careless behaviour.
+It will encourage them to think more about their actions and ensure that they communicate securely and legally via email.